afeins19/obsdian/classNotes/(472) Operating Systems/Processes/CPU Scheduling.md

 # CPU Burst
 the amount of time the process uses the processor before it is no longer ready.
 For maximum cpu utilization and efficiency, we use multiprogramming.
-- varrries from process to process
+- varries from process to process
 - long bursts - process is cpu bound (array work)
 - short bursts - process i/o bound (vi)
-- running processs is moved to the ready state when its time allocation expires
+- running process is moved to the ready state when its time allocation expires

 Histogram of CPU burst times
 ![[Screen Shot 2024-02-07 at 10.28.53 AM.png]]